 - Department of Assistive and Rehabilitative Services.
 The Department of Assistive and Rehabilitative Services (DARS) provides financial assistance to students whose significant physical or mental disabilities have resulted in substantial vocational disabilities.
 Learning disorders are among the eligible conditions.
 In order to provide training assistance, DARS must determine that such training is necessary for employment and that the individual has a good chance of success in the chosen program.
 Applicants must submit an application and be tested and counseled before eligibility is determined.
 The amount of DARS assistance depends on available funds and individual need.
 A full-time DARS representative is available to assist DARS clients while attending TSTC.
-Contact your local Department of Assistive and Rehabilitative Services office for an application and more information. - Trade Adjustment Assistance (TAA).
-The Trade Adjustment Assistance (TAA) Program is a federal program established under the Trade Ac of 1974, as amended The TAA Program provides aid to workers who lose their jobs or whose hours of work and wages are reduced as a result of increased imports.
-Interested applicants should contact the Texas Workforce Commission Office in the county of their residence. - Workforce Investment Act (WIA).
+Contact your local Department of Assistive and Rehabilitative Services office for an application and more information. - Workforce Investment Act (WIA).
 The Workforce Development Board in your area may offer payment of tuition and/or other expenses to students who qualify for this program.
 Interested applicants should contact the nearest Workforce Center or call 1-800-457-5600 or 1-800-457-5633.
 Applications for the program should be made as far in advance of registering as possible. - Veterans' Benefits (G.I.
 Bill).
-TSTC is approved for training veterans and their eligible dependents under the provisions of various laws commonly called the G.I.
-Bill.
-A veteran with remaining entitlement may receive a monthly check, which varies in amount based on class load and the type of eligibility that the veteran has.
-Fees and tuition are paid by the student at registration.
-A spouse or child of a veteran may receive benefits under certain conditions.
-Veterans who are eligible for assistance under any of the Department of Veteran's Affairs programs should contact the Veteran Services Office (located in the Financial Aid Office).
+TSTC is approved for training veterans and their eligible dependents under the provisions of various laws.
+For more information and details please contact one of the TSTC West Texas Veteran Benefits representatives.
+For TSTC West Texas those representatives are Pam Marler and Lorie Greenrock.